f1datajunkie/WEC/markdown/Race Events.md

 laptimes[(np.abs(stats.zscore(laptimes['LAP_TIME_S'])) > 3)]
 ```

-We don't really want `NaN` values in the laptimes, but for now lets create a set of "clean" laptimes that do `NaN` the outliers.
+We don't really want `NaN` values in the laptimes, but for now let's create a set of "clean" laptimes that set the outliers to a `NaN` value.

 ```python
 from numpy import NaN